Azure/batch-shipyard/docs/10-batch-shipyard-configuration.md

       Blob Storage URL.
     * `file_mode` if the file mode to set for the file on the compute node.
       This is optional.
+  * (optional) `input_data` is an object containing data that should be ingressed for this specific task.
+This object currently only supports `azure_blob` as a member.
+    * `azure_blob` contains the following members:
+      * (required) `storage_account_settings` contains a storage account link as defined in the credentials json.
+      * (required) `container` the container to transfer.
+      * (optional) `include` property defines an optional include filter.
+        Although this property is an array, it is only allowed to have 1 maximum filter.
+      * (optional) `destination` property defines where to place the downloaded files on the host file system.
+Unlike the job-level version of `input_data`, this `destination` property can be ommitted.
+        If `destination` is not specified at this level, then files are defaulted to download into `$AZ_BATCH_TASK_WORKING_DIR`.
+Please note that you should not specify a destination that is on a shared file system.
+If you require ingressing to a shared file system location like a GlusterFS volume, then use the global configuration `files` property and the `ingressdata` action.
+      * (optional) `blobxfer_extra_options` are any extra options to pass to `blobxfer`.
   * (optional) `remove_container_after_exit` property specifies if the container should be automatically removed/cleaned up after it exits.
 This defaults to `false`.